telegraf/telegraf/docs/README.md

 **Note: For persistent sessions you might use any of [`telegraf-session-*`](https://www.npmjs.com/search?q=telegraf-session) middleware.**

-**Tip: To use same session in private chat with bot and in inline mode, use this session key resolver in session config object:**
+**Tip: To use same session in private chat with bot and in inline mode, use following session key resolver:**

 ```js
 {